kubedb/docs/docs/guides/elasticsearch/cli/cli.md

 ### How to Create objects

 `kubedb create` creates a database CRD object in `default` namespace by default.
-Following command will create a Elasticsearch object as specified in `elasticsearch.yaml`.
+Following command will create an Elasticsearch object as specified in `elasticsearch.yaml`.

 ```console
 $ kubedb create -f elasticsearch-demo.yaml